Major controversy as Oleksandr Usyk beats Daniel Dubois after ‘low blow’ body shot

 The Briton then hit the mat after a flurry of straight shots from Usyk at the end of the eighth round, before going down again due to a short punch in the ninth.
 Although Dubois made it back to his feet, he could not beat Pabon’s count, and the fight was waved off.

-Usyk then spoke to Dubois in the ring, paying respect to the beaten challenger.
+Usyk then spoke to Dubois in the ring, paying respect to the beaten challenger, who said in an interview moments later: “I didn’t think that was a low blow.
+I thought that landed, and I’ve been cheated out of victory tonight.
+But, you know, what else can I say?”

 Usyk’s victory kept him unbeaten and saw him retain the WBA, WBO, IBF and IBO heavyweight titles.